Configuring Arista MLAG Step by Step

 1. Configuring the MLAG Communication VLAN

-First, we’ll set up the Layer 2 VLAN that MLAG peers will use to communicate:
+First, set up the Layer 2 VLAN for MLAG peer communication:

 configure